High Blood Pressure (Hypertension)

 How is high blood pressure treated?

-High blood pressure treatment involves a multifaceted approach.
-Doctors customize treatment plans based on the type and severity of high blood pressure, risk factors, lifestyle, and medical history.
+There is no cure for primary hypertension, but patients can usually control it with lifestyle changes and, if necessary, high blood pressure medicine.
+Doctors customize high blood pressure treatment plans based on the type and severity of high blood pressure, disease risk factors, lifestyle, and medical history.
 Your blood pressure goal will depend on your age and overall health.

 The type of medication that is best for you depends on how high your blood pressure is and your other medical conditions.
 Types high blood pressure medications include: